Morrison shelter for protection in WW2 air raids

 Claustrophobia and excessive heat

-It was cramped and claustrophobic in the shelter with the four of us lying close together with barely room to turn over.
+It was cramped and claustrophobic in the Morrison shelter with the four of us lying close together with barely room to turn over.
 It made body heat a problem too.
 However families who had the outdoor Anderson shelters were cold and damp.
 At least we were indoors and dry, even if we were over heated!

 Richard Ouston